-The sources of popular discontent in the Soviet Union--a perceived decline in the quality of life, continuing restrictions on freedom of expression and belief, and rising national consciousness among more than 20 major ethnic groups--pose problems of varying severity for the Soviet leadership.
+The sources of popular discontent in the Soviet Union -- a perceived decline in the quality of life, continuing restrictions on freedom of expression and belief, and rising national consciousness among more than 20 major ethnic groups -- pose problems of varying severity for the Soviet leadership.
 Discontent over the quality of Soviet life probably represents the most immediate and important challenge.
 The Soviet people no longer are confident that their standard of living will continue to improve.
-Food shortages have become more apparent and the availability of some consumer goods has dropped.
-The sense of rising expectations, made possible by real consumer advances until the mid-1970s, has yielded to an apparent growth of dissatisfaction and cynicism.
-This is manifesting itself in declining growth in labor productivity--a trend that will make it more difficult to achieve the rates of economic growth that the leaders plan.
-Recent regime actions -- such as massive imports of grain and the creation of special food distribution systems -- indicate that they are aware of the problems, but their policies are as yet inadequate to solve them.
+Food shortages have become more apparent and the availability of some consumer goods has The sense of rising expectations, made possible by real consumer advances until the mid-1970s, has yielded to an apparent growth of dissatisfaction and cynicism.
+This is manifesting itself in declining growth in labor productivity -- a trend that will make it more difficult to achieve the rates of economic growth that the leaders plan.
+Recent regime actions -- such as massive imports of grain and the creation of special food distribution systems -- indicate that the Soviet leaders are aware of the problems, but their policies are as yet inadequate to solve them.

-The slowing of economic growth, and the consequent near stagnation in per-capita consumption, has led to a growing malaise in Soviet society--manifested in growing consumption of alcohol, increasing labor turnover, sporadic strike activity, a flourishing black market, and corruption.
+The slowing of economic growth, and the consequent near stagnation in per-capita consumption, has led to a growing malaise in Soviet society -- manifested in growing consumption of alcohol, declining life expectancy, increasing labor turnover, sporadic strike activity, a flourishing black market, and widespread corruption.
 Such phenomena are not only contributing to the reduction of labor productivity, but also creating elite concern over the political implications of this shift in popular attitudes.

 The malaise in Soviet society is symptomatic of an underlying loss of commitment to the system and to the political order.
 Although impossible to quantify, the ideological underpinings of the system have clearly been eroding.
-Some erosion was probably inevitable as the generation that made the revolution passed from the scene, but a more fundamental problem has been the increasingly palpable inconsistency between the socialist ideal -- equality, community, etc. -- and the reality of a bureaucratic state whose principal purpose is maintaining in power the present elite. threat this loss of moral authority poses to the regime and its order is hard to determine -- to the Soviet leaders as well as to ourselves.
-But from the Soviet perspective the trends are not good, and it is hard to see how the current set of leaders could lead or control a reformation that would restore a sense of shared belief in the rightness of the present order.
-It seems likely that this problem will loom larger in the concerns of Soviet leaders, and they will feel themselves increasingly defensive and vulnerable to efforts by the West to give succor to the idea that beneficent change is possible in the USSR.
+Some erosion was probably inevitable as the generation that made the revolution passed from the scene.
+The post-war generation, which now comprises a majority of the population, had no direct experience of the war and of the purges and has come to expect more in the way of material comforts.
+But a more fundamental problem has been the increasingly palpable inconsistency between the communist ideal -- equality, community, etc. -- and the reality of a bureaucratic state whose principal purpose is maintaining in power the present elite.
+The threat this loss of moral authority poses to the regime and its order is hard to determine -- to the Soviet leaders as well as to ourselves.
+But from the Soviet perspective the trends are not good, and it is hard to see how the current set of leaders could lead or control a reformation that would create a sense of shared belief in the rightness of the present order.
+It seems likely that this problem will loom larger in the concerns of Soviet leaders, and they will feel themselves increasingly defensive and vulnerable to efforts by the West to give succor to the idea that beneficent change is possible in the USSR, particularly in light of the disintegration of the Communist Party in Poland and its replacement by a martial law regime.